chromoxdor/easyfetch/README.md

 * Date / Datum  --- valuename for displaying the date set in espeasy (big values)
 * Year / Jahr  --- valuename for displaying the year set in espeasy (big values)
-* XX --- append this to the valuename to hide this value (any value) for Buttons, Inputs, Big Values:
+* XX --- append this to the valuename to hide this value (any value)

+  for Buttons, Inputs, Big Values only:
 * noVal --- makes an empty tile (any value)
 * noValAuto --- append this to the valuename to hide it (any value)

 These options needs to be at the and of the valuename:

 * Thingspeak (latest value of a field of a public channel ): "&\<thingspeakchannel>&\<field>" --- (any valuename)

 * vSlider / nvSlider: "?\<min>?\<max>?\<step>"  (hint: change the number of decimals of the value to correspond with the stepsize)

 This options needs to be at the very end and of the valuename:
   (e.g. "iamaslider?0?100?0.5?ms)